solita/solita.github.com/_posts/2014-08-04-infographs-with-d3js.md

 From the [engineer](http://en.wikipedia.org/wiki/Engineer)'s perspective, latency may not be all, but low latencies and short wait times are actually indispensable.

-As graphing goes, the relevant question is how to show a graph and pass minimal data over the connection so that the reader still get the information they need.
+As graphing goes, the relevant question is how to show a graph and pass minimal data over the connection so that the reader still gets the information they need.

 ![arrows right](img/infographs-with-d3js/arrows-flow.png)

 Preprocessing an image on the server side may often be the right thing to do.
+Nevertheless if the amount of data to pass is smaller in bytes than that of the generated image, selection would favor client side graphing without exception.

-However many other situations favor the data itself.
-There are d3js based frameworks for dynamic graphing that help make use of accumulated data ([1][ref4], [2][ref5], [3][ref3]).
+Where online graphing is needed, there are d3js based frameworks available that help make use of accumalating online data ([1][ref4], [2][ref5], [3][ref3]).
 [D3js](https://github.com/mbostock/d3/wiki) itself supports merging.

-And if the amount of data to pass in bytes is smaller than that of the image, selection would favor client side graphing in that case, always.

 ![note](/img/note.png)

-All this has probably been a change for the better, more solid, both in terms of reinforced information sharing from the human perspective and of reduced data transfer from the technical perspective.
+The shift from static to dynamic graphing has been a change for the better and more solid, both in terms of reinforced information sharing from the human perspective and of reduced data transfer from the technical perspective.
+What do you think?

 We do these things at [Solita](http://www.solita.fi/).